external-mirrors/chromiumos-third_party-kernel/Documentation/userspace-api/isp/index.rst

 ISP subsystem.
 For all the other types, the operation request immediately returns with an error.

-Some operations require an instructions.
+Some operations require an instruction.
 An instruction may have a driver specific data structure .
 For example, if an instruction type (enum isp_rw_instruction_type) is ``ISP_READ_INSTRUCTION`` or ``ISP_WRITE_INSTRUCTION``, it could have a driver specific data